-Personally, 2 of my favorite perks for navigating airport chaos are having TSA PreCheck.
+One of my favorite perks for navigating airport chaos is having TSA PreCheck.
 You get to keep your shoes, belt, and jacket on when going through domestic security checkpoints.
 You can even keep your laptop in your bag.
 Even if you’re just a casual traveler, hanging in airport lounges and going through shorter security lines can make a big difference when you travel.

-Similarly, once you’re through security, waiting near a crowded gate for multiple hours isn’t desirable either.
+Once you’re through security, waiting near a crowded gate for multiple hours isn’t appealing either.
 This is when hanging out in airport lounges can be a nice treat — especially while COVID-19 is still a concern.
 As long as the lounge isn’t super busy, you should have no issue socially distancing.

 There are lots of research reports that highlight the large percentage of plane passengers that suffer from some sort of travel anxiety.
-So you’re not alone if you have a fear of flying, get nervous traveling around the holidays, or just feel overwhelmed when booking travel.
-For me, it’s a fear of turbulence that causes me some unease, even though I fly 50+ times per year.
+You’re not alone if you have a fear of flying, get nervous traveling around the holidays or just feel overwhelmed when booking travel.
+And the coronavirus pandemic hasn’t made things any easier.

 There are lots of tips you can follow to help make travel less stressful.
 It usually starts by planning ahead and taking advantage of certain booking tricks.
-For example, just paying for your travels with some of the best travel credit cards can get you trip protections, including delay and interruption coverage.
+For example, just paying for your travels with some of the best travel credit cards can get you trip protection, including delayed baggage insurance and trip delay insurance.
 This means you can have peace of mind after you book, even if there are mishaps during your journey.

 Time spent at the airport before a flight can be the most stressful for some flyers.
 Long security lines and crowded gates aren’t fun for anyone.
-This is where credit card perks can really come in handy!
+This is where credit card perks can really come in handy.
 Many cards cover the cost of signing up for TSA PreCheck, which means you can skip long security lines.
-And there are many premium cards that get you access to airport lounges, which is a great place to relax before your flight and enjoy a complimentary drink (including wine or beer).
+And there are many premium cards that get you access to airport lounges, great places to relax before your flight and enjoy a complimentary drink (including wine or beer).

 What are your strategies for dealing with travel stress, especially during the holidays?
 Let me know in the comments below.
 And subscribe to our newsletter for more travel tips and tricks like this delivered to your inbox once per day.